 According to the Department of Health and Human Services, 71% of teens have profiles on multiple social media sites.
 Bullies can instantly post embarrassing or personal photos, send direct messages, create harassing group chats or post humiliating statuses directed toward their targets.
 These platforms often have privacy settings that may cause a bully to believe they can hide their actions from parents, teachers and other adults.
 Therefore, it is even more important to monitor their social media accounts.
 They may not be aware of the signs of cyberbullying, or they may be engaging in the harmful behaviors themselves.

 Cyberbullying occurs more commonly than parents and educators realize.
 Students often attempt to deal with the situations themselves, or to ignore their bully.
 This may work in some circumstances.
 However, the toll that cyberbullying takes on mental health can be devastating.
 Take precautions such as educating students on the permanence and public nature of the internet.
-It is important they understand that everything you post can be found, and it can never be fully taken off the web.
-However, with guidance from parents and trusted adults, teens can learn safe digital habits that they can take with them throughout life.
+Monitoring systems like LearnSafe detect cyberbullying and other at-risk behaviors on school computers, helping administrators ensure a safe learning environment.

 Text by Laura Jane Crocker